New Ford Academy

 At New Ford Academy, a wide number of systems are in place to identify the special educational needs of pupils and include the following:

-- A weekly drop-in facility is available from 1.15- 3.15 every Friday with the SEN Team.
+- A weekly drop-in facility is available from 1.15- 3.15 every Friday with the SEND Team.
 A telephone call to school reception is all that is needed.

 - Pupils may express their own concerns about their learning to our Learning Mentors, who will guide them to the right person for support.

-- Our Home School Link worker is always available to pass on information and/or sign- post parents to the most appropriate person to help.
+Our Family Welfare Coordinator is always available to pass on information and/or sign- post parents to the most appropriate person to help.

 - How will the setting support my child/young person?